ibm-cloud-docs/containers/cs_app_knative.md

         ```
         {: codeblock}

-        By adding `""` to your custom domain, all Knative services that you create are assigned a host name from your custom domain.
+        By adding `""` to your custom domain, all Knative services that you create are assigned a hostname from your custom domain.

-      - **Example to assign a host name from your custom domain for select Knative services**:
+      - **Example to assign a hostname from your custom domain for select Knative services**:
         ```
         apiVersion: v1
         kind: ConfigMap